LackOfMorals/lackofmorals.github.io/_posts/2025-05-23-graphql-jwks-part-2.md

 }
 ```

-If there is a subset of fields that need to protected, you can do this.
-When the received JWT lacks the required claim, an emplty JSON document is returned like the one above, if the query included the protected field.
-If the query had not included it, then the query would return results.
-Lets try this using _born_ as an example
+But what if there are only a subset of fields that need to protected ?
+Well you can apply `@authorization` to individual fields.
+If a query contains any of those field and the received JWT lacks the required claim, an emplty JSON document is returned like the one above.
+But if the query does not have any of protected fields and the JWT lacks the need claim, you will still get the asked for data back.

-ACME Type Def changes to
+To do this, ACME changes its Type Def as follows

 ```JSON
 type Person @node